 Schedule regular catch-ups with your tutor and ask them for some feedback on how things are going.
 The best way to do this will depend on availability but it should be given regular attention.

 Finding a tutor and making sure that they are the right tutor for your needs is paramount to achieving your maximum potential.
 All students have different learning needs, and all tutors have different ways of teaching.
-To find a tutor who has the right mix of knowledge, experience and creativity, is as vital as setting goals and evaluating your sessions.
-But once you have found the perfect mix, however, there will be no limitation to your achievement.
+To find a tutor who has the right mix of knowledge, experience and creativity, is as vital as setting goals and evaluating your sessions: you may actually need a guidebook to navigate and evaluate the various opportunities open to you and your student.
+Once you have found the perfect mix, however, there will be no limitation to your achievement.